Sudden adiabaticity entering field-induced state in UTe2: Discussion

-Using the fact that $C_{p}/T \approx 250$~mJmol$^{-1}$K$^{-2}$ and assuming that $C_{p}$ is nearly temperature independent below $2\,\mathrm{K}$ at $35\,\mathrm{T}$ \cite{imajo_thermodynamic_2019}, for $\theta <25^\circ$ we obtain an almost constant value, $\Delta S_{\mathrm{rev}} \approx 30$~mJmol$^{-1}$K$^{-1}$.
+Using that $C_{p}/T \approx 250$~mJmol$^{-1}$K$^{-2}$ and assuming that $C_{p}$ shows weak temperature dependence below $2\,\mathrm{K}$ at $35\,\mathrm{T}$ \cite{imajo_thermodynamic_2019, rosuel_2023}, for $\theta <25^\circ$ we obtain an almost constant value, $\Delta S_{\mathrm{rev}} \approx 30$~mJmol$^{-1}$K$^{-1}$.
 Within the SC$_{\rm FP}$ phase, $\Delta S_{\rm rev}$ increases, peaking at $\Delta S_{\mathrm{rev}} \approx 80$~mJmol$^{-1}$K$^{-1}$ close to $\theta=35^\circ$ [Fig.~\ref{fig:figure5}(c)]~\footnote{We note a discrepancy in the entropy change at the metamagnetic transition between the present results and the values reported in the brief report by Imajo \textit{et al.} Ref.~\cite{imajo_thermodynamic_2019}.
-The difference is likely related to the conditions in the present work, \textit{i.e.} a stronger link to the thermal bath needed to reach lower $^3$He temperatures leading to quasiadiabatic magnetization of the sample.
+The difference is likely related to the conditions in the present work, \textit{i.e.} a stronger link to the thermal bath needed to reach lower $^3$He temperatures leading to the quasi-adiabatic magnetization of the sample.
 The difference does not affect the conclusions of the current paper.} Therefore, entering the SC$_{\rm FP}$ phase releases an additional $\approx 50$~mJmol$^{-1}$K$^{-1}$ in latent heat.
 Assuming (as justified above) that the SC$_{\rm FP}$ represents a field-induced superconducting state, the additional latent heat is likely to result from the formation of a gap at the Fermi energy and an entropy reduction due to pair condensation~\cite{aoki_unconventional_2022}.